-But subsequent investigation has preved that the provious accounts as thed in Philadelphia, where the Friends, of which he was a prominent member, chiefly resided: that in the following of only response that in the neighborhood of only, then in Philadetphia county; that he took up a truct of land on Mon that he took up a tract of land on Mon-ocary creek in 1718 and that his chil-drom settled in the immediate neigh-borhood.
-Of them, his son Squire Boone the father of Daniel owned the Boone farm in Exeter, having pur-chased it in November, 1730, where his son Daniel was born October 22, 1733, and at the age of 17 removed with his facher's family to North Carolina in 1740.
-Perhaps the bost conclusive evi-cience of Daniel's place of nativity will be found in the current history of Frabe found in the current history of Exeter township.
-In the spring of 1741 the inhabitants of Oley, having long suf-fered inconvenience for want of a township organization, applied for that pur pose to the court at Philadelphia. petition was granted and the township of Oley was duly surveyed and organ ized.
-It was found, however, that at least 50 families living in the southwestern part of the territory had not been included in the lines of the new township, and the court was at once petitioned for relief.
-The petition contained 16 names, among them Squire Boone's.
+But subsequent investigation has proved that the previous accounts as to Daniel Boone's nativity are erron eous: that while the elder Boone left England with his family in 1717 he set-tled in Philadelphia, where the Friends, of which he was a provisiont momber thed in Philadelphia, where the Friends, of which he was a prominent member, chiefly resided: that in the following year he removed to the neighborhood of Oley, then in Philadelphia county; that he took up a tract of land on Mon-ocacy creek in 1718 and that his chil-dren settled in the immediate neigh-borhood.
+Of them, his son Squire Boone farm in Exeter, having pur-chased it in November, 1730, where his son Daniel was born October 22, 1733, and at the age of 17 removed with his facher's family to North Carolina in 1750.
+Perhaps the most conclusive evi-dence of Daniel's place of nativity will be found in the current history of Exebe found in the current history of Exe-ter township.
+In the spring of 1741 the inhabitants of Oley, having long suffered inconvenience for want of a town-ship organization, applied for that pur pose to the court at Philadelphia.
+The petition was granted and the township of Oley was duly surveyed and organ-ized.
+It was found, however, that at least 50 families living in the southwestern part of the territory had not been included in the lines of the new been included in the lines of the new township, and the court was at once petitioned for relief.
+The petition con-tained 16 names, among them Squire Boone's.
 Upon its presentation to the court a commission was authorized to examine and report.
 The result was that in September of the same year the township of Exeter was organized-the survey of the lands, which included 13,500 acres, having been made by Geo.
-Boone, Esq. .
+Boone, Esq.